-If you are a fan of Food Network’s Diners, Drive-Ins, and Dives program, you will definitely want to be checking out Flagstaff’s restaurant scene.
-A handful of restaurants have been featured on the show including Brandy’s, a local breakfast favorite known for their huge portions, Fat Olives, the best spot in town for pizza, and Salsa Brava, a fun Mexican restaurant known for its’ large endless salsa bar and tasty Southwestern style fare.
+If you are a fan of Food Network’s Diners, Drive-Ins, and Dives program, you will definitely want to check out Flagstaff’s restaurant scene.
+Several local dineres have been featured on the show including Brandy’s, a local breakfast favorite known for their huge portions, Fat Olives, a hotspot in town for pizza, and Salsa Brava, a fun Mexican restaurant known for its’ large endless salsa bar and tasty Southwestern style fare.

 9. Stand on a corner in Winslow, Arizona

 Everyone is probably familiar with the lyrics to the Eagle’s catchy 70’s classic Take It Easy.
 “Well I’m standin’ on a corner in Winslow, Arizona…” – well you can actually stand on the Rt 66 corner in small town Winslow, Arizona for a really cool nostalgic photo.
 This tiny Northern Arizona community (which frankly resembles a ghost town) sees most of its’ traffic in the form of tourists taking pictures at this commemorative park.
 Not much else to do really, although there are a few cool souvenir Rt 66 shops nearby.
 Oh, and you must stop for lunch at the fantastic Turquoise Room, located in the historic La Posada hotel.